|[Comet outside the military aviation hangar at the National Museum of Flight]|

 Description: Scotland's national aviation museum, and one of the UK's biggest, spread out over a former military airfield.

-Open (2017): Daily, April to October & February half term; weekends, October to March
+Open (2018): Daily, late March to October & February half term; weekends, November to late March

 |[Vulcan - most of the museum is indoors, but there's lots to see outside too]|